Key step before making big decisions

 I have seen persistent prayer accomplish what I could not do on my own.
 I don’t have any ability to change anyone’s heart, including a husband’s heart.
 I can set boundaries on certain behavior, but I can’t change a person’s heart.
 Only God can do that, and praise the Lord, he DOES do that!
 In Ezekiel 36, God says “I will give you a new heart and put a new spirit in you…” Awesome!

 If you’re wondering where to start in terms of praying for a change in your husband’s heart, I would suggest inserting your husband’s name in 2 specific Bible verses as you pray.
-I prayed these 2 verses for years on behalf of my husband, and I witnessed God slowly molding and shaping my husband’s heart.
+I prayed these 2 verses for years on behalf of my late husband Raul, and I witnessed God slowly molding and shaping my husband’s heart.
 Here are the verses, with your husband’s name inserted.
+Psalm 51:10 “Create in ____________ a clean heart and renew a right spirit within ________________.”
+Psalm 103:8 Mold ________________ to be like you, “compassionate and gracious, slow to anger, abounding in love“.

-The power of pausing during prayer
+The power of pausing in prayer

 When we face a challenge, a dilemma, or even a crisis…we tend to search high and low for the easy answer.
 We cry out to God, asking him to give us the magic pill that will make it all go away!
 We call our mom or our girlfriends, and we whine and complain about the problem, hoping they will have the magical, painless answer to our situation.
 Well, here’s the thing.
 The answer isn’t easy, but it is simple.
 Seek God’s counsel and then actually pause to listen.